 This Proxy Statement includes "forward-looking statements."
 Such forward-looking statements are subject to a number of risks and uncertainties, many of which are not under Antero Midstream's control.
-All statements, except for statements of historical fact, made in this Proxy Statement regarding activities, events or developments Antero Midstream expects, believes or anticipates will or may occur in the future, such as statements regarding Antero Midstream's ability to achieve its Net Zero goals, are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+All statements, except for statements of historical fact, made in this Proxy Statement regarding activities, events or developments Antero Midstream expects, believes or anticipates will or may occur in the future, such as statements regarding Antero Midstream's (1) ability to achieve its Net Zero goals; (2) our plans, strategies, initiatives, and objectives; (3) our assumptions and expectations; (4) the scope and impact of our ESG risks and opportunities; and (5) standards and expectations of third parties are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, Company goals are aspirational and not guarantees or promises that all goals will be met.
 All forward-looking statements are reasonable, there is no assurance that these plans, intentions or expectations will be achieved.
 Therefore, actual outcomes and results could materially differ from what is expressed, implied or forecast in such statements.
 Except as required by law, Antero Midstream expressly disclaims any obligation to and does not intend to publicly update or revise any forward-looking statements.